This is the multi-page printable view of this section.

 - Metadata labels.
 These include labels added automatically during the Axoflow curation process (like product name and vendor labels), as well as any custom labels you’ve assigned to the host.

-For hosts that have the Axoflow agent (Axolet) installed:
+For edge hosts (hosts that have the Axoflow agent (Axolet) installed):

 - The version on the agent